MatthieuMichon/vivado-xsa-export-non-project-mode-issue/README.md

 # Block design creation

-Th is repository contains `bd_ps_<Vivado version>.tcl` TCL scripts used for generating the block design containing the PS.
+This repository contains several `bd_ps_<Vivado version>.tcl` TCL scripts used for generating the block design containing the PS.
 They were created using the following steps:

 - Open Vivado GUI, create an empty new project targeting the ZC702 board
 - Create a new block design named `bd_ps`